covmoore/potions_and_arsenals/docs/GDD.md

 ### Gunner Shadows

 The next most common shadows are the Gunner Shadows, or "Gunners".
 These creatures are bi-pedal, with two glowing eyes, two horns, and what looks like a cannon for a right arm.
 While they are a little more tricky to capture, they are still pretty dense and can be lured into a trap.
-While the Claws seem emotionless, the grunts seem constanly angry.
+While the Claws seem emotionless, the grunts seem constantly angry.
 They shoot blindly at anything that resembles human.
 They do not have the best accuracy as well.
 This all changes when they are commanded by a captain.
 They become calm, more organized, more accurate, and some even flanking the player.
 The projectile that these enemies shoot are slower than modern rifles, but also more deadly.
 It looks like a giant round black orb that get propelled out of their cannon hand.

 Beware Gunners with red canon arms.
 This has only been seen a couple of times, but very few live to talk about it.